 Marketing or tracking cookies

 Marketing cookies, also known as tracking cookies, track your surfing behavior so that I can offer customized content and advertisements.
-Mailerlite (see also above under newsletter heading).
-I use Mailerlite for sending e-mails.
+Mailchimp (see also above under newsletter heading).
+I use Mailchimp for sending e-mails.
 For example, if you click on a part of the e-mail, your data will be sent to this external party.
-Mailerlite keeps track of which pages people visit on the website.
+Mailchimp keeps track of which pages people visit on the website.
 I also work with so-called tags, for example “has attended workshop x”.
 This makes it possible to send e-mails to a specific part of the mailing list.

 With up-to-date security measures I limit the chance of your data being misused, just as well as the loss of your data (data breach) and unsolicited changes.
 As the owner of the website, I am the only person with access to the data.
 This access is well protected.